fiskaltrust/rollout-doc/middleware/README.md

 ### Templating to create CashBoxes

-When templating, it is possible to automatically create CashBoxes for the POSOperator with the help of a configuration template.
-A template is prepared for this and stored for the POSOperator in the fisklatrust.Portal.
-The template then appears in the fisklatrust.Shop within the POSOperator account as a free product.
+When templating, it is possible to automatically create CashBoxes for the PosOperator with the help of a configuration template.
+A template is prepared for this and stored for the PosOperator in the fiskaltrust.Portal.
+The template then appears in the fiskaltrust.Shop within the PosOperator account as a free product.
 It can be checked out there in any quantity.
 The quantity represents the number of CashBoxes that are to be generated automatically.
 As soon as the checkout process is completed, the fiskaltrust.Portal automatically generates the corresponding number of CashBoxes by applying the template and stores them in the POSOPerators account.

 In the following, the individual steps of the process described above are presented in detail.
 In addition, we provide a [video](https://www.youtube.com/watch?v=l6IcV7o_LFM&t=8s) on the topic of tempalting.